nonoahkim1/Bobst-Study-Room-Booker/README.md

-Bobst Study Room Booker
+# Bobst Study Room Booker

-# How to add accounts on Duo Mobile.
+## How to add accounts on Duo Mobile.
 You must be able to approve duo push notification in order to get an activation link.
-If you don't, ask the account owner to complete steps 1 to 9.
+If you do not have the access, ask the account owner to complete steps 1 to 9.

 1. Log in to NYU website (ex.
 Brightspace or Albert).
 DO NOT APPROVE DUO PUSH NOTIFICATION!!!
 <img src="https://github.com/nonoahkim1/Bobst-Study-Room-Booker/blob/main/images/1.%20Login.png" alt="Step_1" width="300">